prof-rossetti/notification-service-py/README.md

 pip install -r requirements.txt
 ```

-Copy the ".env.example" file to a new file called ".env", and update the environment variables inside as necessary (see below).
+Copy the ".env.example" file to a new file called ".env" (in your local repo, NOT your remote repo), and update the environment variables inside as necessary (see below).

 ### Email